ibm-cloud-docs/hpc-spectrum-symphony/using-dedicated-hosts.md

 # Using dedicated hosts
 {: #using-dedicated-hosts}

 Dedicated hosts enable you to deploy your virtual server instances on single-tenant compute hosts.
-Workloads under dedicated hosts can avoid noisy neighbor issues (for example, performance interference due to other users' workloads) that they may encounter on public VSIs.
+Workloads under dedicated hosts can avoid noisy neighbor issues (for example, performance interference due to other users' workloads) that they might encounter on public VSIs.
 When you use a dedicated host, you are billed by the usage of the host, not vCPUs or RAM associated with your virtual instances.
-For more details, see documentation for dedicated hosts.

 Our offering can deploy static compute nodes on dedicated hosts.
-The number of dedicated hosts and the profile names for dedicated hosts are calculated from worker_node_min_count and worker_node_instance_type.
+The number of dedicated hosts and the profile names for dedicated hosts are calculated from `worker_node_min_count` and `worker_node_instance_type`.

-Symphony still dynamically provisions compute nodes as public VSIs and dedicated hosts are used only for static compute nodes provisioned at the time that the cluster is created.
+Symphony still dynamically provisions compute nodes as public VSIs and dedicated hosts are used only for static compute nodes that are provisioned at the time that the cluster is created.
-{:note .note}
+{: note}

 ## Before you begin
 {: #before-you-begin}

-Before you begin, make sure to complete the steps for [Getting started with IBM Spectrum Symphony](https://cloud.ibm.com/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-getting-started-tutorial).
+Before you begin, make sure to complete the steps for [Getting started with IBM Spectrum Symphony](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-getting-started-tutorial).

 ## How to configure
 {: #how-to-configure}

-Set two variables for dedicated hosts when you [create your workspace](https://cloud.ibm.com/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-creating-workspace).
+Set two variables for dedicated hosts when you [create your workspace](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-creating-workspace).
 You need to set ``dedicated_host_enabled`` to be true and ``dedicated_host_placement`` to be spread or pack (spread is default).

 The variable ``dedicated_host_placement`` specifies the placement policy for static workers.
-The pack option will deploy VSIs on one dedicated host until full, before moving on to the next dedicated host.
-The spread option will deploy VSIs in round-robin fashion across all the dedicated hosts.
-The second option should result in a mostly even distribution of VSIs on the hosts, while the first option could result in one dedicated host being mostly empty.
+The pack option deploys VSIs on one dedicated host until full before moving on to the next dedicated host.
+The spread option deploys VSIs in round-robin fashion across all the dedicated hosts.
+The second option should result in a mostly even distribution of VSIs on the hosts, while the first option might result in one dedicated host being mostly empty.

 ## Example
 {: #example}